 Students who are preparing for careers in the marine sciences, or who have a strong interest in oceanography, may apply to train at a marine facility through the Marine Science Educational Consortium (MSEC) of the Marine Laboratory of Duke University.
 Through MSEC the students have priority access to formal courses and supervised research in the marine sciences.

-Enrollment in the academic term-in-residence program is limited; admission is made on the basis of the student's ability to complete the course of study.
+Enrollment in the academic term-in-residence program is limited; admission is made on the basis of the student’s ability to complete the course of study.
 All students will be eligible for Duke University course credit.
-For further information, including the Marine Laboratory Bulletin with its complete description of facilities, faculty, and opportunities, see Professor Werth of the Department of Biology.
+For further information, including the Marine Laboratory Bulletin with its complete description of facilities, faculty, and opportunities, contact Professor Werth in the Department of Biology.

-Hampden-Sydney College participates with Hollins University, Randolph-Macon College, Randolph College, Sweet Briar College, Mary Baldwin College, and Washington and Lee University in a program known as EXCHANGE: A College Consortium.
+Hampden-Sydney College participates in a program known as EXCHANGE: A College Consortium.
 This program, designed primarily for juniors, enables students of the College to study for a semester or academic year at one of the other schools.
 The program is intended to broaden the educational opportunities of students and to provide a different campus environment.
 The eligibility of students to participate in EXCHANGE is determined by the home institution.
-Interested students should apply to the Registrar.
+Interested students should contact the Registrar.

 As part of the Longwood University Cooperative Program, Hampden-Sydney students may enroll in the Army Reserve Officers Training Corps (ROTC) program.
-Application for the following Military Science and Leadership (MSCL) courses is made through the Registrar at Hampden-Sydney, just as for any other course at Longwood University.
-Students interested in the ROTC Program should contact LTC Rucker Snead (USA, Ret) at the Wilson Center at (434) 223-7077 or email@example.com.
-Such courses are recorded on the student's transcript.
-However, Military Science and Leadership courses do not count as hours toward graduation, nor are grades earned in them included in a student's grade-point average.
+Students interested in the ROTC Program should contact LTC Rucker Snead (USA, Ret) at (434) 223-6260 or email@example.com.
+Courses are recorded on the student’s transcript.